SWCE/keyval-resource/README.md

 ### Auto pass the keys

-You can add the following bash script to the **end** of every job to auto pass the specific environment variables as key values to the next job.
+You can add the following bash script to the **end** of every job to auto pass specific environment variables as key values to the next job.
 The script only passes environment variables that start with `PASSED_`.
 The script assumes that the resource out file is `keyvalout/keyval.properties`: